Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }
 }
 ```
-Here in `lauch` object we can specify options for Chromium instance, which will be launched before our test suite and which will be accessible to all our test files.
+Here in `lauch` object we can specify options for Chromium instance, which will be launched before our tests run and which will be accessible to all our test files.
 So you can specify all the options, which you would normally pass to [puppeteer.launch()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
 So on line 3 we are specifying if Puppeteer should lunch Browser in `headless` mode or not.
 And on line 4 we are doing the same, but now with `slowMo`, which slows Puppeteer down by milliseconds that we specify.
 So we will be able to observe what it actually does.
 Both these options are great for debugging.

 ## Writing Our Tests